Presentation keep title hopes alive; Caps stun Shiva Boys, Speyside and Signal Hill relegated

 “I think we will bounce back against Trinity College Moka because we don’t have a choice,” Bateau told Wired868.
 “They are also in the relegation [zone], so if we beat them we will knock out an opponent.”

-Today, St Augustine—who were without the injured duo of goalkeeper Yannic Gamaldo and skipper Anthony Samuel—did themselves no favours in the relegation dogfight as they offered little bite in a 3-nil defeat.
+Today, St Augustine,without the injured duo of goalkeeper Yannic Gamaldo and skipper Anthony Samuel, went under 0-3, showing neither bite nor fight and doing themselves no favours in the relegation dogfight.

-Attackers Omri Baird and Shakeem Julien tallied in the first half while substitute Ackeel Jacob added gloss to the score line with a close range effort in the 84th minute.
+Attackers Omri Baird and Shakeem Julien got their names on the scoresheet in the first half while substitute Ackeel Jacob added gloss to the score-line with a close-range effort in the 84th minute.

-It was enough to ensure that coach Shawn Cooper’s charges emerged unscathed unscathed and will go on to face Trinity East and Fatima with some level of optimism.
+It was enough to ensure that coach Shawn Cooper’s charges will emerge unscathed and they will now go on to face Trinity East and Fatima with some level of optimism.

 Editor’s Note: See Wired868 later for full match report.